Nikhil-z/Chute-SDK-V2-Android/README.md

 </code></pre>

 For progress updates include a ProgressListener that implements the UploadProgressListener Interface.
-Important note: the Callback runs in the thread that is executing the request.
+Important note: the callback runs in the thread that is executing the request.

 ## Displaying Assets

-The SDK includes a way to asynchronously bind photos to imageViews.
+The SDK includes a way to asynchronously bind photos to ImageViews.
 To use this feature, you need to follow a couple of steps to include and configure the ImageLoader in your project:

 1. Use and modify the folowing code inside the Application class to create an instance of the ImageLoader.
 The Loader uses SDcard cache with a combination of an in-memory implementation.